cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 ---

 I come to the question at hand with the personal intuition that something about masks and the accompanying policies feels wrong in a way that I lacked the language to express.
-A couple of days ago, while watching watching Wes Anderson's [The Grand Budapest Hotel]((https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel)) I realized whas that I was not looking at all of the facts.
+A couple of days ago, while watching watching Wes Anderson's [The Grand Budapest Hotel]((https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel)) I realized the problem was I was not looking at all of the facts.

-This question was pushed further when I re-watched [The Grand Budapest Hotel ](https://en.wikipedia.org/wiki/The_Grand_Budapest_Hotel) by Wes Anderson and was able to see the character of Monsieur Gustave in a new light.
-The movie depicts the life and downfall of Monsieur Gustave, a hotel manager at the opulent Grand Budapest Hotel in fictional 1930s Austria.
+The 2014 movie depicts the life and downfall of Monsieur Gustave, a hotel concierge at the opulent Grand Budapest Hotel in fictional 1930s Austria.
 Monsieur Gustave's life revolves around seeing that every detail of the hotel is perfect and packed with sophistication and beauty.
 Through a series of events, Monsieur Gustave find himself in several misadventures including being chased by fascists, shootouts, prison escapes, and high speed alpine chases.
 Shockingly (and of course comically in so far as humor points at truth) even in situations where survival ought to be the one and only set of facts of any value, he displays an insistence on superficial details.
 One of many examples of this comes moments after Monsieur Gustave's escape from prison where he climbs out of a sewer and meets his sidekick Zero who was supposed to bring him supplies and help him get to safety.
-While clearly stil under pursuit, he asks Zero how things are going with his love interest, Agatha.
+While clearly stil under pursuit, he takes the time to ask Zero how things are going with his love interest, Agatha.
 To answer the question, Zero begins to recite some romantic verse.
 Midway through the poem, Monsieur Gustave hears the prison alarm and _politely_ interrupts the poem with: